When we go to the hospital and get medications, we are often advised to take some medicines with food, while we take others before eating.

 Taking Lion's mane empty stomach also works perfectly fine and is convenient if you are taking the supplement on the go.

-Like any health supplement, it's always a good idea to speak to your healthcare provider before deciding to incorporate this special fungus into your daily routine.
+Like any health supplement, it's always a good idea to speak to your healthcare provider before incorporating this special fungus into your daily routine.

 What Time Of Day Should You Take Lion's Mane Mushrooms?

 The question of when to take Lion's mane is common among people using the mushroom for the first time.
-However, the good news is that you are not limited regarding the best time to take Lion's mane.
+However, you are not limited to the best time to take Lion's mane.

-To get the full benefits of its energy all day long, it is best to take Lion's mane in the early morning or the afternoon.
-Lion's mane mushrooms can be taken with your morning coffee to get a kick start to your day.
+It is best to take Lion's mane in the early morning to get the full benefits of its energy all day long.
+You can take Lion's mane mushrooms with your morning coffee to kick off your day.

 However, if you want to get the benefits of the adaptogenic properties and sleep better, it is best to take the mushroom around dinner or bedtime.